Bleala/Postfix-DOCKERIZED/README.md

     restart: unless-stopped
     security_opt:
       - no-new-privileges:true
+    env_file:
+      - path: .env
+        required: false
     environment:
+      ### Outbound Relay Configuration ###
+      # Mandatory: Server hostname for the Postfix container.
+Emails will appear to come from the hostname's domain.
+      SERVER_HOSTNAME: 'mail.example.com'
       # Mandatory: Server address of the SMTP server to use.
-      SMTP_SERVER: ''
+      SMTP_SERVER: 'mail.example.com'
       # Optional: (Default value: 587) Port address of the SMTP server to use.
-      SMTP_PORT: ''
+      SMTP_PORT: '25'
       # Optional: Username to authenticate with.
+(Not needed if SMTP_USERNAME_FILE is used)
-      SMTP_USERNAME: ''
+      SMTP_USERNAME: 'my_user'
       # Optional (Mandatory if SMTP_USERNAME is set): Password of the SMTP user.
 (Not needed if SMTP_PASSWORD_FILE is used)
-      SMTP_PASSWORD: ''
+      SMTP_PASSWORD: 'my_password'
-      # Mandatory: Server hostname for the Postfix container.
-Emails will appear to come from the hostname's domain.
+      # Optional: Set this to a mounted file containing the username, to avoid usernames in env variables.
+      SMTP_USERNAME_FILE: '/run/secrets/smtp_username'
+      # Optional: Set this to a mounted file containing the password, to avoid passwords in env variables.
+      SMTP_PASSWORD_FILE: '/run/secrets/smtp_password'
+      # Optional: Path to a file (PEM) containing trusted CAs for verifying the OUTBOUND server (SMTP_SERVER).
+      # Use either SMTP_TLS_CA_FILE or SMTP_TLS_CA_PATH.
+      SMTP_TLS_CA_FILE: '/etc/postfix/certs/my-homelab-ca.crt'
+      # Optional: Path to a directory containing trusted CAs (PEM) for verifying the OUTBOUND server (SMTP_SERVER).
+      # Use either SMTP_TLS_CA_FILE or SMTP_TLS_CA_PATH.
+      SMTP_TLS_CA_PATH: '/etc/postfix/certs/ca-directory'

+      ### IP & SASL Authentication Configuration ###
+      # Optional: Setting this will allow you to add additional, comma seperated, subnets to use the relay.
+Used like SMTP_NETWORKS='xxx.xxx.xxx.xxx/xx,xxx.xxx.xxx.xxx/xx'.
-      SERVER_HOSTNAME: ''
+      SMTP_NETWORKS: ''
+      # Optional: Set the security mode for inbound relaying.
+      # 'mynetworks_only': (Default) Only clients from SMTP_NETWORKS can relay.
+SASL is disabled.
+      # 'sasl_only': Only authenticated SASL users can relay.
+Client IP is ignored.
+      # 'ip_or_sasl': Clients from SMTP_NETWORKS OR authenticated SASL users can relay.
+      # 'ip_and_sasl': Clients must be from SMTP_NETWORKS AND be authenticated SASL users.
+      # 'mtls_only': Only clients with a valid, trusted certificate (via SMTPD_TLS_CA_FILE/PATH) can relay.
+      # 'ip_and_mtls': Clients must be from SMTP_NETWORKS AND have a valid, trusted certificate.
+      SMTPD_AUTH_MODE: 'mynetworks_only'
+      # Optional: (Mandatory for SASL modes) Username for inbound SASL authentication.
+(Not needed if SMTPD_AUTH_USERNAME_FILE is used)
+      SMTPD_AUTH_USERNAME: 'my_user'
+      # Optional: (Mandatory for SASL modes) Password for inbound SASL authentication.
+(Not needed if SMTPD_AUTH_PASSWORD_FILE is used)
+      SMTPD_AUTH_PASSWORD: 'my_password'
+      # Optional: Set this to a mounted file containing the inbound auth username, to avoid usernames in env variables.
+      SMTPD_AUTH_USERNAME_FILE: '/run/secrets/smtpd_auth_username'
+      # Optional: Set this to a mounted file containing the inbound auth password, to avoid passwords in env variables.
+      SMTPD_AUTH_PASSWORD_FILE: '/run/secrets/smtpd_auth_password'

+      ### Inbound TLS Configuration ###
+      # Optional: (Default: no) Set to 'yes' to enable inbound STARTTLS (Port 25) and SMTPS (Port 465) and Submission (Port 587).
+      SMTPD_TLS_ENABLED: 'yes'
+      # Optional: (Default: no) Set to 'yes' to force *global* TLS encryption (smtpd_tls_security_level=encrypt).
+      # This will break clients on Port 25 that do not support STARTTLS.
+Only use in controlled environments.
+      SMTPD_TLS_FORCED: 'no'
+      # Optional (Mandatory if SMTPD_TLS_ENABLED is 'yes'): (Default: /etc/postfix/certs/chain.pem) Path inside the container to your combined TLS chain file.
+      # This file MUST contain (in this order): 1.
+Private Key, 2.
+Server Certificate, 3.
+Intermediate CA(s)
+      # Example: cat privkey.pem fullchain.pem > /path/to/your/certs/chain.pem
+      # Can be multiple keys/certs combined in one file.
+      SMTPD_TLS_CHAIN_FILE: '/etc/postfix/certs/chain.pem'
+      # Optional: Path to a file containing trusted CAs (PEM format) for verifying client certificates (mTLS) (Required for 'mtls_only' or 'ip_and_mtls' modes).
+      # Use either SMTPD_TLS_CA_FILE or SMTPD_TLS_CA_PATH.
+      SMTPD_TLS_CA_FILE: '/etc/postfix/certs/my-homelab-ca.crt'
+      # Optional: Path to a directory containing trusted CAs (PEM format) for verifying client certificates (mTLS) (Required for 'mtls_only' or 'ip_and_mtls' modes).
+      # Use either SMTPD_TLS_CA_FILE or SMTPD_TLS_CA_PATH.
+      SMTPD_TLS_CA_PATH: '/etc/postfix/certs/ca-directory'
+      # Optional: (Default: no) Set to 'yes' to enable modern TLS hardening (force TLSv1.2+, high ciphers, server preference, authentication only over TLS).
+      TLS_HARDENING_ENABLED: 'yes'

+      ### Rate Limiting Options ###
+      # Optional: (Default: unset) Max connections per minute from the same client.
+      SMTPD_CLIENT_CONN_RATE_LIMIT: '20'
+      # Optional: (Default: unset) Max messages per minute from the same client.
+      SMTPD_CLIENT_MSG_RATE_LIMIT: '50'
+      # Optional: (Default: unset) Max recipients per minute from the same client.
+      SMTPD_CLIENT_RCPT_RATE_LIMIT: '100'

+      ### Misc.
+Options ###
+      # Optional: (Default: no) Set to 'yes' to enable debug logging.
+      DEBUG: 'yes'
       # Optional: This will add a header for tracking messages upstream.
 Helpful for spam filters.
 Will appear as "RelayTag: ${SMTP_HEADER_TAG}" in the email headers.
       SMTP_HEADER_TAG: ''
-      # Optional: Setting this will allow you to add additional, comma seperated, subnets to use the relay.
-Used like SMTP_NETWORKS='xxx.xxx.xxx.xxx/xx,xxx.xxx.xxx.xxx/xx'.
-      SMTP_NETWORKS: ''
-      # Optional: Set this to a mounted file containing the password, to avoid passwords in env variables.
-      SMTP_PASSWORD_FILE: ''
       # Optional: Set this to yes to always add missing From:, To:, Date: or Message-ID: headers.
       ALWAYS_ADD_MISSING_HEADERS: 'yes'
       # Optional: This will rewrite the from address overwriting it with the specified address for all email being relayed.
       OVERWRITE_FROM: "Your Name <email@company.com>"
-      # Optional: This will use allow you to set a custom $mydestination value.
+      # Optional: This will allow you to set a custom $mydestination value.
 Default is localhost.
       DESTINATION: ''
       # Optional: This will output the subject line of messages in the log.
       LOG_SUBJECT: 'yes'
       # Optional: This will disable (no) or enable (yes) the use of SMTPUTF8
       SMTPUTF8_ENABLE: 'no'
-      # Optional: This will use allow you to set a custom $message_size_limit value.
+      # Optional: This will allow you to set a custom $message_size_limit value.
 Default is 10240000.
       MESSAGE_SIZE_LIMIT: ''
-    env_file:
-      - .env
     networks:
       postfix: {}
     ports:
+      # SMTP (Port 25) (Normal)
       - target: 25
         published: 25
         protocol: tcp
         mode: host
+      # SMTPS (Port 465) (Implicit TLS)
+      - target: 465
+        published: 465
+        protocol: tcp
+        mode: host
+      # Submission (Port 587) (STARTTLS)
+      - target: 587
+        published: 587
+        protocol: tcp
+        mode: host
     secrets:
-      - smtp_password
+      - source: smtp_password
+      - source: smtp_username
+      - source: smtpd_auth_password
+      - source: smtpd_auth_username
     volumes:
       - type: bind
         source: /etc/localtime
         target: /etc/localtime
+        read_only: true
+      - type: bind
+        source: /path/to/your/certs
+        target: /etc/postfix/certs
         read_only: true
 ```